bxparks/AceWire/README.md

 significantly different from the `DELAY_MICROS` parameter for several reasons:

-* The accuracy of the `delayMicroseconds()` function on AVR processors is signficantly degraded for values less than about 10 seconds.
+* The accuracy of the `delayMicroseconds()` function on AVR processors is signficantly degraded for values less than about 10 microseconds.
-* The duration of the `digitalWrite()` function may be greater than the value of `DELAY_MICROS`.
+* The speed of the `digitalWrite()` function is known to be particularly slow on AVR processors, and it may take more time than the value of `DELAY_MICROS`.

 Trial and error may be required to determine an appropriate value of `DELAY_MICROS`.